Navigating Maine: Your Ultimate Guide Up The Rocky Coast

 We recommend Boone’s Fish House & Oyster Room.
 Dinner at Boone’s means stepping into a piece of history—and a feast of local flavor.
 Established in 1898 by Alexander Boone, this classic seafood landmark sits on Custom House Wharf, offering waterfront views and timeless New England charm.
 Its menu shines with fresh, locally sourced seafood: think wood-grilled fish, whole Maine lobster steamed over rockweed, and its legendary Baked Stuffed Lobster, a signature dish invented right here over a century ago.
 With two outdoor decks perfect for watching lobster boats and harbor sunsets, plus welcoming indoor spaces complete with a cozy fireplace, Boone’s delivers both atmosphere and exceptional fare.
 Whether sharing oysters at the raw bar or digging into fish & chips, Boone’s offers a memorable blend of historic legacy, quality ingredients, and scenic ambiance—making it a top choice for an authentic Portland dining experience.

 As you continue your journey up the coast, a morning stop in Freeport is a must for anyone looking to blend retail therapy with small-town charm.
 Home to the world-famous L.L.Bean flagship store, Freeport offers a uniquely Maine shopping experience—open 24/7 and filled with everything from iconic boots to outdoor gear perfect for your next adventure.
 Just steps away, Toad&Co delivers sustainable, adventure-ready clothing with a focus on comfort and eco-conscious style.
 Don’t miss a visit to Fiore Artisan Olive Oils & Vinegars, where you can sample an impressive variety of small-batch, globally sourced oils and balsamic vinegars—perfect for bringing a taste of Maine home with you.
-After a morning of browsing, enjoy lunch at Linda Bean’s Maine Kitchen, where you can indulge in lobster rolls, chowder, and other coastal classics in a casual, locally inspired setting.
-With its mix of local flavor, flagship shopping, and walkable village feel, Freeport is a convenient and rewarding stop that truly captures the essence of Maine.
+After a morning of browsing, enjoy lunch at Mast Landing Brewing Company, where you can enjoy burgers and Maine craft beer on their spacious patio.
+Looking to explore another brewery?
+Just down the road you’ll find Maine Beer Company, where you can try a flight of their IPAs, pale ales and more in their beautiful tasting room.

 Morning: After soaking in the charm of Brunswick, it’s time to get back on the road and head north for a scenic journey into Maine’s western mountains.
 A stop at Sunday River offers the perfect midday break—take a relaxing ride on their scenic chairlift, which glides up the slopes for sweeping views of the Mahoosuc Range and lush summer landscapes.
 Enjoy a casual lunch at the summit or base lodge, soaking in the crisp mountain air before continuing east toward the coast.